Version 8.3 - Effective 26th April 2018

 10.4 If a third party alleges infringement of its data protection rights, the Company shall be entitled to take measures necessary to prevent the infringement of a third party’s rights from continuing.

-10.6 Customers are responsible for keeping copies of Customer Data used and stored on the Company's servers.
-Customers are responsible for removing all Customer Data from the Services prior to the termination or expiry of the Agreement.
-Notwithstanding the aforesaid, the Company reserves the right to remove all Customer Data six (6) months after the expiry or termination of the Agreement without giving the Customer any prior notice of such deletion.
+10.6 Customers are responsible for keeping copies of Customer Data used and stored on the Company’s servers.
+The Company reserves the right to delete all Customer Data six (6) months after the expiry or termination of the Agreement without giving the Customer any prior notice of such deletion.

 Nothing contained in the Agreement or in any instrument or document executed by any party in connection with the provision of the Services is intended to be enforceable by a third party under the Contracts (Rights of Third Parties) Act 1999, or any similar legislation in any applicable jurisdiction.